 This is part 2 of our blog series talking about kitchen renovations and how it affects home value.
-We are reaching out to people in the Winnipeg real estate profession to get their thoughts on how kitchen renovations affect home value and this time we talked to Sheraz Ali with Royal Lepage who shared his thoughts on the subject with us as well.
+We are reaching out to people in the Winnipeg real estate professionals to get their thoughts on how kitchen renovations affect home value, and this time we talked to Sheraz Ali with Royal Lepage, who shared his thoughts on the subject with us as well.

 His contact information is below.

 As a seasoned real estate professional and developer, the kitchen is widely regarded as the most important room of the home.
 It is truly the heart of the home.
-A great kitchen can also be tedious renovation but your return on investment on a professional and well-designed kitchen can be very rewarding and lucrative.
+A great kitchen can also be a tedious renovation.
+Still, your return on investment in a professional and well-designed kitchen can be advantageous and lucrative.

-When planning your kitchen try to open up the space as much as possible to create good flow from the living area through to the kitchen and even out to the garden.
-When it comes to great kitchen design good ergonomic planning and clever storage are essential.
-Other things like upgrading kitchen and bathroom surfaces to more durable materials like slate, quartz, ceramic tile, and even stained concrete, adds a more luxurious and quality feel to the room.
+When planning your kitchen, try to open up space as much as possible to create good flow from the living area through to the kitchen.
+When it comes to excellent kitchen design, good ergonomic planning, and innovative storage are essential.
+Other things, like upgrading kitchen and bathroom surfaces to more durable materials like slate, quartz, ceramic tile, and even stained concrete, add a more luxurious and quality feel to the room.

 Here are some mistakes and tips in regards to a kitchen renovation.